 Modular Medical Integrated Curriculum (MMEDIC) Program

-Juniors and seniors who have been admitted to the Modular Medical Integrated Curriculum (MMEDIC) program, with the appropriate prerequisites and approval from the Preprofessional Advising Office (100 Bay State Road, 4th floor), may register for certain courses that have been developed for this program.
-The MMEDIC program offers an integrated curriculum composed of undergraduate and medical school-related courses that enhance the transition to the curriculum at the School of Medicine.
-Those interested in early admission to the Boston University School of Medicine through the MMEDIC program should apply in the Preprofessional Advising Office at the beginning of the second semester of their sophomore year.
+Juniors and seniors who have been admitted to the Modular Medical Integrated Curriculum (MMEDIC) program, with the appropriate prerequisites and approval from the director of the MMEDIC program, may register for certain courses that have been developed for this program.
+The MMEDIC program offers an integrated curriculum composed of undergraduate and medical school-related courses that facilitate the transition to the curriculum at the School of Medicine.
+Those interested in early admission to the Boston University School of Medicine through the MMEDIC program should apply through the Pre-Professional Advising office (100 Bay State Road, 4th Floor) at the beginning of the second semester of their sophomore year.

-The following courses may count toward credit for the biology major for students enrolled in the MMEDIC program: GMS AN 722, BI 751, MI 701 & MI 702 (both courses must be taken to receive biology credit), MI 713, PH 730, and PH 731.
+The following courses may count toward the biology major for students enrolled in the MMEDIC program:

 Note: Students enrolled in the MMEDIC program may petition for up to three MMEDIC courses to be accepted toward the biology major.
 MMEDIC students must take a minimum of four non-MMEDIC courses beyond the introductory level in the Department of Biology in order to fulfill the department’s residency requirement.

 Honors Research in Biology requires senior standing and an overall GPA of 3.5.
 Students complete two semesters of 4-credit research*, the second of which is CAS BI 402 (Honors Research).
 They also complete one semester of CAS BI 497 or 498 (Honors Seminar).
 Finally, Honors students complete and defend a written senior thesis.